trickster0/BlindBrowse/README.md

 # BlindBrowse
-Android BlindBrowse : Real Time Navigation on Android devices with no screens.
+Android BlindBrowse : Real Time Navigation on Android devices with no display.

 BlindBrowse supports ADB and SSH protocol.
 SSH is not tested very thoroughly but it should work okay, so ADB is recommended.